-Sometimes one can hear the expression umami used by tea enthusiasts.
-This term is used especially in conjunction with high-quality Japanese and Chinese green teas.
-Although umami was already discovered in 1907 by Japanese scientists Kikunae Ikeda it’s quietly unknown to a huge part of the population.
-In addition to sweet, sour, bitter and salty umami is another flavor and is therefore also known as the fifth taste.
-Umami means a savory or meaty taste and serves to detect protein-containing foods.
+Often, among tea enthusiasts, you’ll hear the term Umami, particularly in connection with high-quality Japanese and Chinese green teas.
+Although Umami was discovered by the Japanese scientist Kikunae Ikeda as early as 1907, it remains relatively unknown to the general population.
+In addition to sweet, sour, bitter, and salty, Umami is another flavor profile and is therefore referred to as the fifth taste.
+Translated, Umami means savory or meaty and is responsible for the ability to taste protein-rich foods.

-What gives umami taste in green tea is the amino acid L-theanine.
-This amino acid is formed in the leaves of Camellia sinensis.
-But, during growth a large amount of L-theanine is transformed by sunlight into catechins and other substances.
-Umami can therefore only be found in young tea leaves or leaves that are protected from direct sunlight.
-A good example are teas like Lu Shan Yun Wu (cloud and mist tea) and other teas from foggy regions.
-Japanese tea growers however, have developed a special technique: Kabuse.
-High quality green teas such as Tencha, Gyokuro or Kabusecha are artificially shaded and achieve the same effect as fog and clouds.
+The amino acid responsible for the Umami taste in green tea is L-Theanine.
+This amino acid is produced in the leaves of Camellia sinensis.
+However, during the plant’s growth, a significant portion of L-Theanine is converted into catechins and other substances due to exposure to sunlight.
+Therefore, Umami is only found in young tea leaves or leaves protected from strong sunlight, as seen in teas like Yun Wu and others grown in foggy regions.
+Japanese tea producers have developed their own technique called Kabuse.
+High-quality green teas like Tencha, Gyokuro, or Kabusecha are artificially shaded, achieving the same effect as mist and clouds.

-In black tea and, to a lesser extent, in oolong, yellow and white tea the L-theanines are degraded or transformed by oxidation.
-Since at the same time bitter substances such as catechins are also degraded those teas are not more astringent than green tea but, on the contrary, even more wholesome.
+In black tea, as well as to a lesser extent in oolong, yellow, and white teas, the theanine is broken down during oxidation.
+Simultaneously, bitter compounds like catechins are also broken down.
+As a result, these teas are not more bitter than green teas but, on the contrary, are often considered more digestible.

-Korean Woojeon green tea is characterized by a special umami flavor and is favorable in price.
-Through the combination of steaming and roasting, this tea combines features of Japanese and Chinese green tea.
+Korean Woojeon green tea is known for its distinctive Umami flavor and is also very reasonably priced.
+Combining steaming and roasting techniques, this tea blends characteristics of both Japanese and Chinese green teas.